 Most people are discouraged from going to the highest mountain chain in the world in the winter.
 They think to go trekking in the Himalayas is crazy, suspecting it to be super cold.
 They couldn’t be more incorrect.
-Nepal lays in similar latitude as Cairo and Miami, which closer to the Equator than the Arctic Circle.
-If you choose to go trekking in the middle hills with altitude ranging between 1000 meters to 3500 meters, don’t be surprised if the temperatures are in the high teens or even low 20s degrees Celsius – it can be warmer than the summer of some Northern European nations.
+Nepal lies in similar latitude as Cairo and Miami, closer to the Equator than the Arctic Circle.
+If you choose to go trekking in the middle hills with altitudes ranging between 1000 meters to 3500 meters, don’t be surprised if the temperatures are in the high teens or even low 20s degrees Celsius than the summer of some Northern European nations.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.